Appendix A) Chronology and Continuity

 Under the command of Polimodellano, the

-First and Foremost, the Phanfasms escape Mt.
+First and Foremost, the evil Phanfasms depart Mt.
 Illuso.

 (The Phantasms of Oz, forthcoming))—1995

-head back to a rebuilt city in Mt.
+head back to the rebuilt city in Mt.
 Phantastico and wrest back control.
 The

 reformed Phanfasms don't fight back this time, but don't follow the First